dwillis/command-line-umd/tutorial/README.md

 ### Try it yourself

+Use the commands you've learned to examine the Tucson Police Activity CSV file and answer these questions:

-What was the type of the first incident in the Tucson Police Activity CSV file on February 1, 2025?
+1. What was the type of the first incident in the Tucson Police Activity CSV file on February 1, 2025?
+2. How many total rows are in this file?
+(Remember to account for the header row)
+3. Use `tail` to look at the last few entries - what was the most recent date in the file when this data was exported?

+**Hint**: Use `less` with search (`/`), `wc -l` for counting, and `tail` to examine the end of the file.

+**Write your answers here:**

+1. First incident type on 2/1/2025:

+2. Total rows (excluding header):

+3. Most recent date in file:

 ## Searching for files and their contents